lambdista/config/README.md

 * The conversion to a case class happens automatically, no boilerplate on the client side is required.
 * Since `baz` is declared as `Option[Int]` the library automatically wraps the `Int` value into a `Some`.
+* By the way, note also how `missingValue` is not present in the config but since it's declare as `Option` in the case class its value becomes `None`.
 * The automatic conversion works also for nested structures, see `mapList` for example.
 * `Range` and `Duration` work like a charm.
 Note that for both `Range` and `Duration` you can use the syntax you would use in regular Scala code.
 For example, you could have used `5 secs` instead of `5 seconds` in `foo.conf` and